 Using wind tunnel experiments, we measured the near-surface drifting sand flux structure and sand transport rate with different combinations of height and spacing for non-erodible ridges.
-The results show that: (1) Under the condition of no ridges, the sand transport rate within the height of 0~70 cm above the sand bed decreases with the increase of height, but the decline rate between each height layer is becoming smaller and smaller.
-With the increase of friction velocity, the sand transport rate continues to increase, and the proportion of sand transported in the drifting sand flux layer near the bed decreases relatively, and the proportion of sand transported in the upper layer increases accordingly.
-More than 97% of the sand transport is concentrated in the height of 0~10 cm, the sand transport rate decreases with the increase of height in a power function.
-(2) The sand transport rate at $0^{\sim}70$ cm height with different ridge structure increases continuously with the increase of friction velocity, while the change of sand transport rate with height can be divided into two cases.
+The results show that: (1) Under the condition of no ridges, the sand transport rate at height of $0^{-70}$ cm above the sand bed decreases with the increase of height, but the decline rate between each height layer is becoming smaller and smaller.
+With the increase of friction velocity, the sand transport rate continues to increase, and the percentage of sand transported in the drifting sand flux layer near the bed surface decreases relatively, and the percentage of sand transport in the upper layer increases accordingly.
+More than 97% of the sand transport concentrate at height of $0^{-1}0$ cm, the sand transport rate decreases with the increase of height in a power function.
+(2) Under ridge microtopography condition, the percentage of sand transport at height of $0^{-10}$ cm above the bed surface is significantly lower than that with no ridges.
+The sand transport rate at $0^{\sim}70$ cm height increases continuously with the increase of friction velocity, while the change of sand transport rate with height can be divided into two cases.
 One is that the sand transport rate decreases with the increase of height, and the fitting relationship between surface sand transport rate and height deviates from the power function law with no ridges, but mostly conforms the exponential function law of particle distribution of reaction saltation.
 The second one is that the sand transport rate increases with the increase of height below a certain height, and decreases with the increase of height above the certain height, showing the "elephant nose" effect similar to the drifting sand flux structure in Gobi desert.
-(3) The total sand transport rate in 0~70 cm height increases with the increase of friction velocity, which conforms to the power function distribution.
+(3) The total sand transport rate at $0^{70}$ cm height increases with the increase of friction velocity, which conforms to the power function distribution.
 With the increase of ridge spacing, the total sand transport rate increases rapidly, but the change of total sand transport rate with ridge height does not show a certain regularity.
 When the friction velocity is low, the total sand transport rate under different ridge structures is lower than that with no ridges, but when the friction velocity and ridge spacing are high, the total sand transport rate of some ridge structures exceeds that with no ridges.